🎂 Age & Date Guide

 Most Indian states require a child to be at least 6 years old as of the state's specified cutoff date.
 Delhi's cutoff is 31st March, Maharashtra's is 15th June, and Karnataka's is 31st May.
 West Bengal allows entry from 5 years 6 months.
 Always check your specific state's education department notification for the current year's rules.

 Central government employees in India retire at 60 years.
 The last working day is the last day of the month in which the employee completes 60 years.
 State government rules vary — most states also use 60, but some have different ages for specific categories.
 PSU and defence service rules may differ.
-Always verify with your specific employer's service rules.

 Your total age in days depends on how many leap years fall between your birth date and today.
 You cannot simply multiply your age in years by 365 — you must add one day for every leap year you have lived through.
 ToolLoom's Age Calculator shows your exact total age in days automatically, accounting for all leap years.